dhes/smart-on-fhir-tutorial/example-smart-app/README.md

 That was with the Cerner sandbox set at DSTU2.
 When I bumped it up to R4 the sandbox responded with "Failed to call FHIR service".
 I noticed that the fhir-client is ancient so I downloaded v2.0.7.

 My goal is to set up a patient facing app that allows me to download those resource on Cerner, Epic and Elation.
 Then I have much of my post 2015 chart in one file.

+Now have changed to simple index and laund files and set aside the originals as index-original.html and launch-original.html.